kevingomes17/event-reservation/README.md

 # Event Reservation REST API

 ## Introduction
 Codebase is located in the "evtreg" folder.
 Instructions for Developers with Screenshots is in the "Dev Instructions - Event Reservation.pdf" as well.
+However, this README is more up-to-date.

 ## Technology
 * Java Version: 1.8